 What solar power system will suit my circumstances?

-The average consumption in today’s family households consumes between 20 and 30 KW/h of electricity per day.
-Single person households can consume less than 10Kw/h per day.
-Please check the rear of your electricity bill as in many cases it will show average daily consumption.
+The average family household consumes between 20 and 30 kWh of electricity per day.
+A single person household can consume less than 10kWh per day.
+The rear of your electricity bill will often show your average daily consumption.

-Please keep in mind that when you for example consume 5000 kW/hrs at electricity a year and you choose a system that generates 5000kW/Hrs per year – you will not be bill free.
-The reason is that you will still pay for the electricity you use at night and during rainy days.
-The extra electricity your system generates during the day, given the lower feed in tariff nowadays, will not completely cover the cost of the electricity at night.
+Please keep in mind that, if for example, you consume 5000 kWhrs at electricity a year and you install a solar system that generates 5000 kWhrs per year you will not be entirely bill free.
+The reason being that you will still pay for the electricity you use at night and during rainy days.
+The extra electricity your system generates during the day is generally given the lower rate (feed in tariff) and will not completely cover the cost of your night time electricity consumption.

-The arrival of solar storage batteries will now change this paradigm - at least when it comes to offsetting night-time energy use.
-Your capacity to store power in a battery is at the moment capped at sub 13kW (nett 11kW of storage).
+The arrival of solar storage batteries has changed this paradigm when it comes to offsetting night-time energy use.
+Your capacity to store power in a battery is at the moment capped at sub 13kWh (nett 11kWh of storage).
 At current cost of power, ROIs are 12-15 years - about the life of high quality batteries.
 Prices however are dropping rapidly and storage capacity is increasing.
-By the end of 2016 expect a 25% drop in cost per kW of storage plus a doubling of storage capacity compared to the the year's start.